ProactiveProgrammers/www.proactiveprogrammers.com/docs/proactive-community/community-connections.md

   accepted answer and help out others who face the same challenge.
 To get started, log into your GitHub account and click the "New discussion" green button.

+- [Discord Server](https://discord.gg/kjah8MFYbR) provides an way for members of the proactive community to use text and video to chat with each other.
+To get started, click the link and accept the invitation to join the community.
+After you have setup your account and connected it to your email address, you can start to participate in the discussion.